Ankur97444/Assignment/README.md

 ### [Assignment 2](assignment_2/) - **Functional Testing Automation**

+##### Objective:
+Write a ## a test to check the functional flow of the application using Selenium Web Drivers.

+> [!> NOTE]
-This is a test in which we have to log in to a web application using the supplied credentials and upload an XLS file that is provided.
-Once uploaded, there will be validations that need to be checked on the page, and we have to take a screenshot of the final output received.
+> This is a test in which we have to log in to a web application using the supplied credentials and upload an XLS > file that is provided.
+Once uploaded, there will be validations that need to be checked on the page, and we > have to take a screenshot of the final output received.

 + **INPUT**
   + URL for the Panel - [https://demo.dealsdray.com/](https://demo.dealsdray.com/)